Reception Cooperate & Solve Problems Unit 1 Lesson 3

 - I can run around and feel my heart beating faster

-- I can try to make numbers with my body
+- I can make numbers with my body

 We are learning...